Resources

 Vajra Bell

-The Vajra Bell is an online publication featuring articles on the teachings and practices of the Triratna Buddhist Order and Community in the US and Canada.
-In each issue you will find insightful articles on Buddhist topics, updates from Triratna Buddhist Centers in North America, reviews of Buddhist books along with poetry and artwork created by Sangha members.
+The Vajra Bell is an online and print publication featuring articles on the teachings and practices of the Triratna Buddhist Order and Community.
+In each issue you will find insightful articles on Buddhist topics, updates from many of our Triratna Buddhist Centers (including Aryaloka) in the US and Canada along with poetry and artwork created by sangha members.

-So, what does Vajra Bell mean?
+What does “vajra bell” mean?
 Vajra means thunderbolt or diamond, that which cuts through all obstacles to Enlightenment.
 The vajra is the symbol of a union of opposites, the ultimate expression of wisdom and compassion.
 A vajra bell rings out far and wide the melody of transcendental reality.
-As a magazine, the Vajra Bell is a rich and rewarding read that brings our Sangha together in common spiritual practice.
+As a publication, the Vajra Bell is a rich and rewarding read that builds sangha and spreads the Dharma.

 Online Resources